Reading International, Inc. (NASDAQ:RDI) EVP Margaret Cotter Sells 2,750 Shares

-Reading International, Inc. (NASDAQ:RDI – Get Rating) EVP Margaret Cotter sold 2,750 shares of the stock in a transaction that occurred on Monday, March 7th.
-The stock was sold at an average price of $4.13, for a total transaction of $11,357.50.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Reading International, Inc. (NASDAQ:RDI – Get Rating) EVP Margaret Cotter sold 2,750 shares of the company’s stock in a transaction dated Monday, March 14th.
+The shares were sold at an average price of $4.15, for a total transaction of $11,412.50.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.

 Margaret Cotter also recently made the following trade(s):

 - On Wednesday, March 9th, Margaret Cotter sold 2,750 shares of Reading International stock.
-The stock was sold at an average price of $4.18, for a total transaction of $11,495.00.
+The shares were sold at an average price of $4.18, for a total transaction of $11,495.00.

 - On Wednesday, March 2nd, Margaret Cotter sold 2,750 shares of Reading International stock.
-The stock was sold at an average price of $4.41, for a total transaction of $12,127.50.
+The shares were sold at an average price of $4.41, for a total transaction of $12,127.50.

 - On Monday, February 28th, Margaret Cotter sold 2,750 shares of Reading International stock.
 The shares were sold at an average price of $4.42, for a total transaction of $12,155.00.